mister-hai/sandboxy/kctf/readme.md

-This folder is created and populated by the start.sh script That script downloads kctf framework
+This folder is created and populated by the start.sh script That script downloads kctf framework into an upper level